Blobfolio/blob-domain/README.md

 ## Requirements

-blob-domain requires PHP 7+ with the following modules:
+blob-domain and its dependencies require PHP 7+ with the following modules:

  * BCMath
  * DOM